devaaks/low-level-design/Design Patterns/Creational/Abstract Factory/README.md

-# Factory
+# Abstract Factory

-It provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.
+It is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

+In other words, it allows you to create objects without specifying their exact type.
+Instead, it defines an interface (or abstract class) for creating families of related objects, and concrete implementations of this interface produce objects of specific types.

 **Example time -**

-Imagine you're running a pizza shop.
-You have different types of pizzas like cheese, pepperoni, and veggie.
-Customers come in and order pizzas.
-Now, think about how you create these pizzas.

-In the Factory Method pattern:

-1. You have a base interface or abstract class called `Pizza`.
-2. Each type of `pizza` (cheese, pepperoni, veggie) is a subclass of `Pizza`.
-3. You have a `PizzaFactory` class responsible for creating pizzas.
-It has a method like `createPizza(type)` which takes the type of pizza as input and returns the corresponding pizza object.
-4. When a customer orders a pizza, you call `PizzaFactory.createPizza(type)` to get the specific type of pizza they want.

 <br>